Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

 \subsection{The Descent Property}

 The NP algorithm attempts to iteratively minimize the training loss.
 A natural question, then, is whether it can actually reach a local or even a global minimum.
-Before addressing this, a more fundamental question is does the training loss decrease after each iteration.
+Before addressing this, a more fundamental question pertains to whether the training loss decreases after each iteration.
 This is also known as the descent property of an algorithm, and is often the first step towards establishing convergence guarantees.
 In what follows, we discuss scenarios under which the descent property will be satisfied.

 Each iteration of the NP algorithm consists of two stages: neurons are added to the network with small weights aligned along the most dominant KKT point, and then the training loss is minimized using this augmented network via gradient descent.
-We first study the impact of adding neurons on the training loss, beginning with the first iteration of the NP algorithm. \begin{lemma} At the end of line 10 of the NP algorithm, suppose $\mathcal{N}_{max} = \rvy^\top\mathcal{H}(\rmX;\widehat{\rmW}_1,\cdots,\widehat{\rmW}_L)>0$; that is, the most dominant KKT point obtained in the first iteration is positive.
+We first study the impact of adding neurons on the training loss, beginning with the first iteration of the NP algorithm. \begin{lemma} At the end of line 10 of \Cref{np_algo}, suppose $\mathcal{N}_{max} = \rvy^\top\mathcal{H}(\rmX;\widehat{\rmW}_1,\cdots,\widehat{\rmW}_L)>0$; that is, the most dominant KKT point obtained in the first iteration is positive.
 Then, for all sufficiently small $\delta>0$,